mirrorworld-universe/mirrorworld-sdk-unity/README.md

 # Mirror World Unity SDK

 >Mirror World's Official Unity SDK

 ## Getting started
+*We have tested our SDK on Unity 2022/Unity 2021/Unity 2020 and ensured that our demo program can directly generate Android installation packages.
+Theoretically, higher versions of Unity should also work without problems.
+If your product is lower than the minimum version we tested, you may need to make some compatibility modifications to the SDK yourself.
+If you need any help with this, you can also contact us for assistance.*
 1. You should have a MirrorWorld developer account,you can register for it at [our official site](https://app.mirrorworld.fun).
 2. You need to prepare an APIKey.
-If you don't have one,you can acquire it `following Home->Create Project` and create a new project for yourself.
+If you don't have one,you can acquire it following `Home -> Add Project` and create a new project for yourself.

 ## Import SDK

 Download assets [Mirror World Unity SDK](https://github.com/mirrorworld-universe/mirrorworld-sdk-unity/releases).
-import it to your project `Assets > Import Package > Custom Package` and select the package you just downloaded.
+import it to your project, you can drag the unitypackage file to your Unity direction or follow `Assets > Import Package > Custom Package` and select the package you just downloaded.

 ## Usage
 ### Configration